Volvo XC60 review

 The safe and stylish Volvo XC60 is comfortable and practical enough to suit a busy family lifestyle

-Our choice: XC60 D5 AWD Manual R-Design
+Our choice: XC60 D5 AWD Manual SE Lux

-Safety and reliabilty is another traditional strength for Volvo, with every version of the XC60 coming armed with a full compliment of safety kit as standard.
-Even ES versions come with five different electronic braking aids, dual-stage airbags, traction control, hill descent control, an inflatable curtain for side impacts and top-notch security equipment.
+Safety and reliability is another traditional strength for Volvo, with every version of the XC60 coming armed with a full compliment of safety kit as standard.
+Even SE versions come with five different electronic braking aids, dual-stage airbags, traction control, hill descent control, an inflatable curtain for side impacts and top-notch security equipment.
 City Safety is also included, which will automatically apply the brakes if it senses a collision and the driver doesn’t react in time, but the system only works at speeds under 19mph.
 There have been a few minor recalls but overall reliability is good.